 Another who preferred people-first said, “My son is diagnosed with Down Syndrome/Autism, but that’s not who he is.”

 Others said that as long as a person was speaking and acting respectfully, they didn’t have a preference.

 When in doubt, ask

 Ultimately, this issue of what language to use is all about respect.
 If you aren’t sure about how to refer to someone, do the respectful thing and just ask them.
 Getting the person’s preference directly from them ensures that they choose – not someone else – how they’re referred to.

 Identity-First Language: In the autism community, there are differing views on how to refer to autistic individuals.
 In this article, Lydia Brown explores this topic and makes the case for identity-first language.
 You can also listen to the Identity-First Language article.

-People-First Language: This resource from the Texas Council for Developmental Disabilities covers everything you need to know about people-first language.
-Learn about why words matter and what you should say, and download the People-First Language handout (PDF).
+People-First Language: A resource from the Texas Council for Developmental Disabilities covers everything you need to know about people-first language.
+Download the People-First Language handout (PDF) to learn about why words matter and what you should say.